A lot or a little?

 The parents' guide to what's in this movie.

 What parents need to know

 Parents need to know that The Babysitter: Killer Queen is a 2020 comedy/horror in which a teen must once again stop a satanic blood cult from murdering him and drinking his virginal blood.
 It's a sequel to the 2017 movie The Babysitter, and while it takes place two years after the original, the story stands on its own.
 Expect lots of exaggerated horror movie violence, gore, and blood.
 Characters die by a variety of weapons and implements -- everything from flamethrowers to hacksaws to high-heeled shoes.
-Attempted rape in one scene.
-Jokes about and references to sex throughout, including one involving a sexual act in which several men ejaculate on a woman.
-Constant profanity, including "f--k" often used, and pretty much every other curse word in the dictionary.
+Attempted rape occurs in one scene.
+There are jokes about and references to sex throughout, including reference to a sexual act in which several men ejaculate on a woman.
+Constant profanity includes "f--k" (which is used often) and pretty much every other curse word in the dictionary.
 Two dads smoke marijuana with a bong, and one of the dads drives while extremely high.
 Teens drink at a massive outdoor party.

 - Parents say

 - Kids say